Get all the latest data for Medan

 Do I need a specific visa to buy property in Medan right now?

-In January 2026, you do not need a special "property buyer visa" to purchase in Medan, but you do need valid immigration documentation that your notary, PPAT, and the land office will accept, and buying while on a short tourist visa can be operationally difficult even if technically allowed.
+In February 2026, Indonesia does not require a specific "property buyer" visa to purchase residential property in Medan, but you do need valid immigration documentation that your notary, PPAT, and the land office will accept as meeting the foreign-buyer eligibility standard under PP 18/2021.

 Does buying property help me get residency and citizenship in Medan in 2026?

-As of January 2026, buying property in Medan does not automatically give you residency or a path to Indonesian citizenship, because immigration status is governed by visa categories that are separate from property ownership rules.
+As of early 2026, buying property in Medan does not automatically give you residency or citizenship in Indonesia, since immigration status is governed by visa categories that are entirely separate from property ownership rules.

 Can I legally rent out property on my visa in Medan right now?

-You do not need to live in Indonesia to rent out your Medan property, and many foreign owners manage rentals through local agents, though you will face practical constraints around bank account access, tax withholding, and tenant enforcement from abroad.
+You do not need to be physically present in Indonesia to rent out property in Medan, and many foreign owners manage their properties through local agents or property managers, though the practical requirements around bank account flow, tax withholding, and tenant-related disputes do make having a trusted local representative important.

 We cover everything there is to know about buying and renting out in Medan here.